- 2.29k views

-Uluru Rock is part of the Uluru-Kata Tjuta National Park and offers more to visitors than just a walkabout around the impressive red rock known as Ayers Rock.
+Uluru Rock is part of the Uluru-Kata Tjuta National Park and offers more to visitors than just a walkabout around the impressive red rock.
 The national park is the living landscape of culture and history for the Anangu Aboriginal people who have resided on the land for over 5,000 years.
 During your Uluru tour you will experience the ancestral beliefs that are still prevalent in Anangu society.
 There are a wide range of cultural habits to learn from making bush food to medicinal plants to dot rock art painting.

 Did we mention that you will be staring at one of the most impressive red monoliths on the planet?
 Probably but you won’t know this until you take the plunge and travel to Uluru-Kata Tjuta National Park.